txt/se16/project/_etc/README.md

 [^lina15]: _LINA15

-Note that _data-driven_ approach solves a major problem in software engineering:
+Note that _data-driven_ approach addressed the _feature creep_ problem:

 + The historical record is that about 20% of the features implemented in a software product are often or always used;
 + For example, 64% of the features get rarely or never used.